-How Chess Pieces move?
-Once you’ve learned all there is to know about the chessboard and how to set it up, it’s time to see how those figurines you’ve just arranged on their starting squares move.
+How chess pieces move?
+Once you’ve learned all there is to know about the chessboard and rules of chess, it’s time to see how those figurines you’ve just arranged on their starting squares move.

-One thing to remember from the very beginning is that they have different values, so I’m going to start the presentation in ascending order.
+One thing to remember from the very beginning is that pieces have different values.
+I’m going to start the presentation in ascending order.

 Considered to be the least valuable piece on the chessboard, the pawn is worth only 1 point.
 However, you will learn in time that they can be very powerful and, just like an army of skilled soldiers in a battle, open the way for the rest of the army towards the opponent’s king.

 The pawns can only move forward and can never go backward – an important point to remember when deciding to advance one.
 (If you often do not know what chess move to play, you must read this next.)

 They advance one square at a time, except for their first move when you have the option of advancing them 2 squares.
 This can only happen once for each pawn during the game – when they leave from their starting position.

 Here, we can see that all the pawns on the 2nd and 7th rank still keep the option of advancing one or two squares at a time.
 The pawns on e4 and c5, however, can only advance one square at a time from now on.

 When the pawns meet enemy pieces on their way, things change.

 Pawns can capture in diagonal (again, moving only one square in that direction) and never forward.
 If an enemy piece is placed in front of our own pawn, then that pawn is blocked and will only be able to move once that piece has vacated the square it is on or when it will have some other piece to capture in diagonal: